climatesultan/meta-image-tool/README.md

 Browser JPEG encoding

-This makes the project suitable for simple client-side image processing without maintaining an image-processing server.
+This makes the project suitable for client-side image processing without maintaining an image-processing server.

-Tech
+🛠️ Tech

 The project is intentionally dependency-free: